 A major map outlines the degree’s requirements for graduation.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-This program provides graduates with career opportunities in law, policymaking and analysis, politics and intelligence work.
+Graduates are prepared for career opportunities in law, policymaking and analysis, politics and intelligence work.
 For example, graduates may find employment with the U.S. Department of State, the Central Intelligence Agency or the United States Department of Justice.
-It is excellent preparation for law school.
+The program is excellent preparation for law school.